naomijub/queue-queue/README.md

 All priority queues implement the trait [`PriorityQueue`](https://docs.rs/queue-queue/latest/queue_queue/trait.PriorityQueue.html) from `prelude`, and the available queues are:

-- [`RustyPriorityQueue`](https://docs.rs/queue-queue/latest/queue_queue/rusty/struct.RustyPriorityQueue.html) which is based on top of Rust's [`BinaryHeap`](https://doc.rust-lang.org/std/collections/struct.BinaryHeap.html)
+- [`RustyPriorityQueue`](https://docs.rs/queue-queue/latest/queue_queue/rusty/struct.RustyPriorityQueue.html) which is based on top of Rust's [`BinaryHeap`](https://doc.rust-lang.org/std/collections/struct.BinaryHeap.html).
+Highest priority has the highest PartialOrd value.